Thrownness: Overview

-The thrower of the project is thrown in his own throw.
-How can we account for this freedom?
-We cannot.
-It is simply a fact, not caused or grounded, but the condition of all causation and grounding.

 For William J. Richardson, Geworfenheit "must be understood in a purely ontological sense as wishing to signify the matter-of-fact character of human finitude".
 That's why "thrownness" is the best English word for Geworfenheit.
 Richardson: "[Other] attractive translations such as 'abandon,' 'dereliction,' 'dejection,' etc. [...] are [dangerous because they are] too rich with ontic, anthropological connotations.
 We retain 'thrown-ness' as closest to the original and, perhaps, least misleading."